mehulagg/gitlab/doc/ci/quick_start/README.md

 # Get started with GitLab CI/CD

-Use this document should to get started with
+Use this document to get started with
 GitLab [continuous integration](https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/).

 Before you start, make sure you have: